loandangnt/women-clothing/README.md

 #### Model output validation
 After going through some sample and validate the reliability of the model prediction by 'eyes'.
 27/57 reviews are correctly labeled (57%).
 For cases with dominant topic percentage (weight) is >= 0.9, 10/13 cases are correctly labeled (77%).

-I also find out that there are some cases where the model predict incorrectly:\
+I also find out that there are some cases where the model predicts incorrectly:\
     - Reviewers mention both on some aspects that they are and aren't satisfied with.
 The model picks keywords that were positively mentioned.\
     - People don't really express their opinion directly.
 They can use comparison, metaphors to say to indirectly express what they mean.
 For example, 'the dress looks like a nightgown on me' (i.e. sizing issue - the dress is too big for this customer).\
     - Sentences using negative form with **not** is also a challenge for the model to correctly articulate what the customers really mean.\